Table of Contents

 2. Target who to contact

 Targeted networking strategies are essential to building connections within those industries and companies.
-This includes reaching out and connecting with current leaders and recruiters, headhunters who serve those industries and companies, and others who can provide a referral to hiring managers and decision-makers.
-It also includes asking existing and new contacts during networking discussions whether they know anyone in those organizations and providing an introduction.
+This includes reaching out to and connecting with current leaders and recruiters, headhunters who serve those industries and companies, and others who can provide referrals to hiring managers and decision-makers.
+It also includes asking existing and new contacts during networking discussions whether they know anyone in those organizations, and providing an introduction.
 Follow those companies and agencies that fill their roles on LinkedIn and Glassdoor.

 Seek contacts who are possible or known “centers of Influence” with close ties to family, or friends with a particular sphere of influence—a CEO, CFO, or well-established industry leader who can offer a broad range of useful connections and contacts.
-These “ride or die” relationships are consistent and trusted relationships that will always take your calls.
+These “ride or die” relationships are consistent and trustworthy, and they will always take your calls.
 Other influential contacts might include former company executives who know you, industry experts with whom you have discussed projects at conferences or meetings, and consultants who have provided services in past projects.

 3. Be prepared for different types of contact